How to tackle Corona Virus ?

 In developing a vaccine that targets SARS-CoV-2, scientists are looking at these projections intensely.
 The projections enable the virus to enter human cells where it can replicate and make copies of itself.
-They’re known as “spike proteins” or “S” proteins., and research suggests they could be a viable antigen in any coronavirus vaccine.
+They’re known as “spike proteins” or “S” proteins.
+Researchers have been able to map the projections in 3D, and research suggests they could be a viable antigen in any coronavirus vaccine.

 That’s because the S protein is prevalent in coronaviruses we’ve battled in the past — including the one that caused the SARS outbreak in China in 2002-03.
 This has given researchers a head start on building vaccines against part of the S protein and, using animal models, they’ve demonstrated they can generate an immune response.

 There are many companies across the world working on a SARS-CoV-2 vaccine, developing different ways to stimulate the immune system.
 Some of the most talked about approaches are those using a relatively novel type of vaccine known as a “nucleic acid vaccine.”
 These vaccines are essentially programmable, containing a small piece of genetic code to act as the antigen.

 Biotech companies like Moderna have been able to generate new vaccine designs against SARS-CoV-2 rapidly by taking a piece of the genetic code for the S protein and fusing it with fatty nanoparticles that can be injected into the body.
 Imperial College London is designing a similar vaccine using coronavirus RNA — its genetic code.
 Pennsylvania biotech company Inovio is generating strands of DNA it hopes will stimulate an immune response.
 Although these kinds of vaccines can be created quickly, none have been brought to market yet.